leihs/leihs-borrow/ui/README.md

 Modes of development:

 - Start Storybook (`npm run storybook`)
-- Run Borrow app in watch mode (instructions see ../README.md) and start UI library in watch mode (`npm run watch`)
+- Start UI library in watch mode (`npm run watch`), then start `leihs-my` app (`../bin/cljs-watch`)
-  Changes in components will automatically reflect in Borrow app.
+  Changes in components will automatically reflect in `leihs-my` app.
 Changes in SCSS require a browser reload.
 - (or both together)

 Note that Storybook has its own build chain and is not affected by `webpack.config.js`.